boabbysixkiller/karate/competition-training.md

 * sweep
   * step through yak, sweep with hip
 * step to side to slip - ura
+* defensive mwashi geri or ura - when opponant moves in kick

 ## Curent Drills